 Subscribe to the Alzheimer's Reading Room

 I'm not surprised by the result of this poll.
 Are you?

-Even after 8 years, Dotty is still quick to say NO. But, it is no where near as bad or as often as it was during the first four years.
+Even after 8 years, Dotty was still quick to say NO. But, it is no where near as bad or as often as it was during the first four years.

 Has the Alzheimer's patient kept you from engaging in activities, or attending events and outings because they say NO?
 Have you stayed at home alone, because the Alzheimer's patients refuses to go out with you?

 When a person living with Alzheimer's says NO, what do you do?